Housing rights of farm workers

 Your landlord can ask you to pay a fair rent.
 This is less than what most private tenants pay.

-Contact the Valuation Office Agency to find out more about how to have a fair rent registered by a rent officer.
+Contact the Valuation Office Agency about getting a fair rent registered by a rent officer.

 If you do not have an agricultural tenancy

-You could have an assured shorthold tenancy if your landlord gave you a notice to say this is what the tenancy is before you moved in.
-Your landlord must give you a section 21 notice as a first step if they want to end your tenancy.
+You could have an assured tenancy if your landlord gave you a notice to say this before you moved in.
+Your landlord needs a reason to evict you, like rent arrears.
+They must give you a section 8 eviction notice.

-Your landlord does not need a court order to evict you if are a lodger in their home.
+Your landlord does not need a court order to evict you if you are a lodger.